Nikappa57/account-shop-bot/README.md

 - all the basic features of [g-bot-bootstrap](https://github.com/Nikappa57/tg-bot-bootstrap)
 - a shop to buy account
-- create a public give on your channel the user will be sent to the bot and the first will take the credentials in private chat
+- create a public give on your channel

+    The user will be sent to the bot and the first will take the credentials in private chat
 - monthly account expiration management

 ## Installation